Murder of John Edwards

-1994 murder of an 18-year-old college student in Ocala National Forest, Florida, U.S.
+1994 murder of a college student in Florida, U.S.

-On February 18, 1994, a brother-sister pair was attacked by two men at a camping site in Ocala National Forest, Florida, United States.
-21-year-old Pam Edwards was raped twice by the attackers, and her 18-year-old brother, John Timothy Edwards, was murdered by the same two perpetrators.
-During the same month, the two killers, William Christopher Paul and Loran Kenstley Cole, were arrested and charged with kidnapping, robbery, rape, and murder.
+On February 18, 1994, a brother–sister pair was attacked by two men at a camping site in Ocala National Forest, Florida, United States.
+The attackers raped 21-year-old Pam Edwards twice and murdered her 18-year-old brother, John Timothy Edwards.
+Later that month, the two killers, William Christopher Paul and Loran Kenstley Cole, were arrested and charged with kidnapping, robbery, rape, and murder.

-Out of the two, Paul pleaded guilty to the murder, kidnapping, and robbery charges, a decision that ultimately spared him the death sentence, and he was sentenced to life imprisonment.
-On the other hand, Cole, who was deemed to have played a bigger role in the murder, was sentenced to death after a state jury found him guilty of murdering Edwards and other charges that include the rape of Edwards's sister.
+Paul pleaded guilty to the murder, kidnapping, and robbery charges, a decision that ultimately spared him the death sentence, and he was sentenced to life imprisonment.
+Cole, who was deemed to have played a bigger role in the murder, was sentenced to death after a state jury found him guilty of murdering Edwards and other charges that include the rape of Edwards's sister.
 Cole was executed by lethal injection on August 29, 2024, at the Florida State Prison in Raiford, Florida.

 Murder

-On February 18, 1994, a brother-sister pair, John Timothy Edwards, and his sister Pam Edwards were attacked at a camping site in Ocala National Forest, Florida.
+On February 18, 1994, a brother–sister pair, John Timothy Edwards, and his sister Pam Edwards were attacked at a camping site in Ocala National Forest, Florida.

 John Edwards, a Florida State University student, and his sister Pam, a Eckerd College student, met in Ocala for a camping trip.
-John had driven from Tallahassee while Pam arrived from St. Petersburg at their meet-up point, and they both headed to Ocala National Forest.
-While they were setting up camp in the Hopkins Prairie, the Edwards siblings met a man who stopped by and lent a helping hand to get the siblings settled.
+John had driven from Tallahassee while Pam arrived from St. Petersburg at their meeting point, and they headed to Ocala National Forest.
+While they set up camp in the Hopkins Prairie, the Edwards siblings met a man who stopped by and lent a helping hand to get the siblings settled.
 The man introduced himself as "Kevin", befriended the siblings, and left the campsite briefly before returning with another man while the siblings ate dinner and introduced his companion as "his brother".
-Both men sat with the Edwards siblings around the campfire until 10:45pm when the four decided to leave and take a walk to the pond to photograph alligators.
+Both men sat with the Edwards siblings around the campfire until 10:45 p.m., when the four decided to leave and take a walk to the pond to photograph alligators.
 The four walked for a while but never found the pond.

-At one point during the walk itself, Kevin jumped Pam, handcuffed her, and threw her onto the ground.
+At one point during the walk, Kevin jumped Pam, handcuffed her, and threw her onto the ground.
 John retaliated, but both men overpowered him, and he was thrown onto the ground next to Pam.
-Kevin's brother took Pam up the path while Kevin stayed back with 18-year-old John Edwards, slashing his throat and battering him severely on the head.
-Edwards died that night as a result of the neck wound and skull fractures he sustained.
+Kevin's brother took Pam up the path while Kevin stayed with John, slashed his throat and battered him severely on the head.
+John Edwards died that night as a result of those injuries.